Banish Teacher Burnout: The Secret of Long-Term Success for Educators (Proficient)

 The course structure and timing:

 Banish Teacher Burnout is a four-hour, online course based on research carried out by Dr Grant Bickerton, Dr Barbara Griffin, Dr Maureen Miner-Bridges and Professor Martin Dowson.
-It gives four hours of NESA-accredited learning at the Proficient level.
 It should be completed over a period of four weeks.

 The course has three modules and involves Readings, Videos and Interactive Learning Tasks – discussions and reflection exercises that are an application of the learning to your own situation.
 All materials are included in the course.